The False Armistice in France

 South of St Quentin, Guise and La Capelle, the news travelled to the ‘309th Infantry Regiment of the 78th Division’ through “unexpected sounds of firing, and shouts that the war was over” from soldiers in the vicinity.
 To celebrate, they fired off a few signal rockets and their entire stock of signal grenades.19

 Another American “outfit” – the ‘Ninth Field Signal Battalion of the Fifth (Red Diamond) Division’ – was in the small Argonne village of Cunel at the time.
-Its radio operator recalled some years later how the armistice news broke there during “early evening of November 7, 1918” [about 6:00pm it seems].
+Its radio operator recalled some years later how the armistice news broke there during “early evening of November 7, 1918” (about 6:00pm).
 Someone suddenly gave the order “Lights!”, and immediately vehicles in the vicinity “began to streak white beams down shell-smashed roads . . . .
 We could hardly believe our eyes.”
 The reason for this “daring signal to the enemy” was assumed to be that “the armistice had come!”
 And “frenzy swept over Cunel.
 Soldiers on all sides shouted: ‘The war’s over!’
 Rifle and pistols were fired into the air to herald the end.”20

 In the St Quentin area, some thirty-four miles (fifty-five kilometres) to the west of where the German armistice delegation would cross the lines late on 7 November, British troops at Bellenglise heard that an armistice was being arranged through Swiss intermediaries.19 And not far from here, news that the war was over suddenly arrived at a French ambulance station.
-A British nurse with the French Red Cross described what happened, in a letter to her father:
+A British nurse with the French Red Cross described what happened in a letter to her father:

 “Is the war really over?
 Yesterday afternoon some American ambulance drivers rushed into our house and told [us] that peace was signed at 2 o’clock!
 Shortly after everyone was rushing round telling everyone else the same news and people were in groups on the road, the hospital and everywhere discussing it.
-Towards evening the soldiers (especially the Americans) got more lively and the shouting and singing in the roads, the Popotes [canteens] and the Billets was most exuberant!”
-21
+Towards evening the soldiers (especially the Americans) got more lively and the shouting and singing in the roads, the Popotes [canteens] and the Billets was most exuberant!”21

 When the false armistice news stopped spreading in France is not certain.
 But as late as 9:30 pm it reached British soldiers in a camp close to Cayeux-sur-Mer.
 As one of them later recalled: